yoyow-org/yoyow_en_docs/docs/sdk/intro.md

     // Whether to use points for the operating fee
     use_csaf: true,

-    // Whether the transfer is transferred to the balance, otherwise it is transferred to liquid assets
+    // Whether the transfer is transferred to the balance, otherwise it is transferred to tipping
     to_balance: false,

     // Wallet authorization page URL, testnet address is as follows, official network address “https://wallet.yoyow.org/#/authorize-service”